-A.J.
-Mahari wrote this article for BPDFamly.com in 2007.
-Mahari was diagnosed with Borderline Personality Disorder and Asperger syndrome at the age of nineteen.
+This article was written for BPDFamly.com in 2007 and has since been archived as the material is dated.
+The author was diagnosed with Borderline Personality Disorder and Asperger syndrome at the age of nineteen.
 This article discusses some of the things she learned during her years of treatment which were completed in the mid-1990s.

 Archived Articles Not On Main Website: Sexual Addiction: When the Sex is Too Important Boundaries Tools of Respect.
 Leaving A Partner with Borderline Personality How to Forgive an Abusive Parent The Perceptions of the Loved-one and the BPD are Very Different.
 Is Your Partner Serious About BPD Therapy.
 Now That You Are Separated.
 Becoming Dependent on an Abusive Partner.
 Stockholm Syndrome in a Romantic Relationship